 And then I got sick.

-At the end of December I got a really bad cold accompanied with some pretty intense gut issues.
+At the end of December, I got a really bad cold accompanied by some pretty intense gut issues.
 I’ve had a cold and I’ve had a bug before, but never together.
 I took my natural remedies, stopped eating so much gluten and sugar (it was the holidays after all) and rode it out.
 Then out of nowhere, an anxiety attack hit me like a ton of bricks over New Years weekend.

 My husband and I were on a little getaway and we went to this cute little restaurant for dinner.
 As soon as we sat down, I felt anxious.
 I tried to push it away and chat about the menu and how adorable the restaurant was.
 And then I entered panic attack mode.
 I was terrified.
-I felt hopelessness, despair and full on terror.
+I felt hopelessness, despair and full-on terror.
 For seriously no apparent reason.
 We were having a great time.
 We were at this awesome little farm to table restaurant.
 And I ruined my own evening.

 The panic attack scared me so much and I couldn’t make sense of it, that I started to get anxious about having another one.
 And from there it kind of spiraled.

 I couldn’t push that panic attack out of my mind.
 Why did it happen?
 How could it happen?
 I was doing so well.
 In the days and weeks following, I felt pretty anxious.
 Particularly around bed time, when I was trying to turn my brain off and all I could think of was how afraid I was to have another panic attack.
 Which of course, made me more anxious.

 At this point, I’m having regular panic attacks.
 I’m having trouble sleeping.
 The first attack over New Years combined with the stress of starting a second business (which is a lot of work), renovating every detail of a new house (which is even more work), constantly unsure of when we’re going to be able to move and having our apartment half in boxes and the other half insanely messy, cluttered and disorganized has just really worn on me.